Japan in Autumn 2026 - Top Unique Things to Do and Travel Tips

 If you prefer fewer crowds and lower costs, visit in late September.
 The weather is still warm in central Japan, but it's cooler in Hokkaido and the Japanese Alps, where you might spot the first autumn leaves.
 It is a cheap time to travel, but just note that it still feels a bit like summer.

 For a classic autumn experience, late October to mid-November is the perfect time.
 You will see Japan's iconic fall colors.
 The weather is mild, and the air is fresh.
 The country is full of autumn vibes — from seasonal festivals to delicious fall foods.
-This is the best time for first-time visitors.
+This is also a great time for enjoy some natural hiking.

 If you don't mind the chill, late November is a great time to visit Tokyo, Kyoto, and Osaka for stunning fiery-red autumn leaves.
 The crowds are smaller.
 Be sure to pack a warm coat, as it can get quite cold.